-- As a Continuing Studies instructor at Okanagan College, I create learning opportunities for people wanting to take their skills in business, WordPress, Shopify and entrepreneurship to the next level.
+- As an instructor at Okanagan College and UVic’s Gustavson School of Business, I create learning opportunities for people wanting to take their skills in business, WordPress, Shopify and entrepreneurship to the next level.

 Since I live in the Okanagan, let’s use a vineyard metaphor.

 Every grapevine needs a trellis to guide its growth.
 Without a trellis, the vines collapse in on themselves and block the sunlight from reaching the leaves and grapes.
 As a result, the grapes become acidic and start to rot.